TwoRingSoft/Pippin/README.md

 ### CanIHaz

-Provides a way to acquire an object that is gated by user interaction to allow access to that particular part of a device, such as a camera or location, as are currently provided.
-Each component has its own subspec so you can take just what you need.
+Provides a UI flow to acquire an object that is gated by user interaction to allow access to a hardware device component.
+Each component type has its own subspec so you can take just what you need.
+So far there are stock flows for the following:

+- Location: AuthorizedCLLocationManager
+- Camera: AuthorizedAVCaptureDevice

 ### Extensions

 These are currently split into extensions on Foundation, UIKit and Webkit.

+#### UIKit

+- CrudViewController: table view with search controls wrapped around an FRC
+- InfoViewController: app information/acknowledgements

 ## Testing